UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 After all the experiments are completed, the results will be saved in the `results` and `reports` directories as described in the [_Fuzz the Benchmark Programs_](#fuzz-the-benchmark-programs) section.

 Additionally, we provide a Jupyter notebook, `code/experiments/analyze.ipynb`.
 This notebook requires the csv reports in `data/results` as input.
-It generates figures 7 and 8 for Research Question 2 (RQ2).
+It generates the heatmaps in `data/heatmaps`, which are also used in Figure 6 for Research Question 1 (RQ1), the correlation results used in Tables 2, 3 (RQ1), and Figures 7, 8 for Research Question 2 (RQ2).

 And that's it!
 Thank you so much for your service as an artifact evaluator!